ELENA-LANG/elena-lang/README.md

 ### 3. Rosetta code

-You may try to implementing some of [Rosetta code tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) which are not yet implemented
+You may try to implement some of [Rosetta code tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) which are not yet implemented

 ## Source Code Organization